ArenKDesai/Aren-s-Notes/Intro to Algorithms/Divide and Conquer.md

 ### Discussion Example

 You are given $2^s$ many arrays of sorted int, each with size $n$.
 We want to combine them into large sorted array in $O(s2^sn)$
 Algorithm: 2nd half of mergeSort.
 Take the lowest level of the mergeSort tree and merge upwards.
-This is $s2^sn$, as there are $s$ levels and at most $2^s
+This is $s2^sn$, as there are $s$ levels and at most $2^s$ nodes.

 ### CountSort